pwhb/parthenon/kindness-saga/alexandria/outline_chapters.md

 The narrator dissociates in his therapist's office.
 The therapist asks why he thinks he went to the bookstore.
 Everything feels dreamlike to the narrator.
 It feels like a déjà vu.
 He's not sure, but he swears he saw the shopkeeper setting aside those anarchist cookbooks.
 Can he see the future?

+The therapist asks him what he has been doing lately.
+The narrator mentions meeting a strange new professor who took his old professor's place.
+He's been attending those classes, which pleases the therapist.
+Perhaps it might reignite his passion for studies.
 The narrator tells the therapist he misses his old professor, who happens to be the therapist's friend.
 His old professor actually recommended this therapist.
 The narrator can't remember how many resignation letters he submitted, only to have his old professor reject each one.
 The therapist breaks the news: his old professor was hospitalized at Atlas General.
-The narrator mentions meeting a strange new professor who took his old professor's place.
-He's been attending those classes, which pleases the therapist.
-Perhaps it might reignite his passion for studies.
+The narrator asks if they're still in contact.
+The therapist explains, "unfortunely I didn't have a close contact with Arthur.
+Fate is strange sometimes.
+My daughter is a medical student now and she met Arthur's daughter at the hospital."

 ---